hpides/BDL/tutorial_01_windows_connection_to_pi_cluster.md

 ## Build a HPC-Cluster with Raspberry Pis

-Now we will setup the Windows workstation to be able to ssh into the cluster nodes.
+Now we will set up the Windows workstation to be able to ssh into the cluster nodes.

 ### Setup Workstation Network